tetsuo/tetsuo.github.io/articles/cubiclimit.md

     : path
 ```

-#### closePath

-Closes the current subpath by connecting its last point back to the first.
+`closePath` closes the current subpath by connecting its last point back to the first.

 ```ts
 const closePath = (path: Path3D): Path3D => {